 - Ms E Barrett - Subject Leader of English

-- Miss R Mason - Subject Leader of English (Maternity Cover)
+- Miss R Mason - Assistant Subject Lead with responsibility for KS3 and A level English Literature

 - Miss B Arnott - Acting Assistant Subject Lead with responsibility for KS4 and A level English Language (Maternity Cover)